Will Benson Player Props: Reds vs. Giants

 - The pitching staff for the Giants has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Giants' 3.91 team ERA ranks ninth across all league pitching staffs.
+- The Giants have a 3.91 team ERA that ranks 10th among all league pitching staffs.

+- DeSclafani (4-8) takes the mound for the Giants in his 18th start of the season.
+He's put together a 4.44 ERA in 93 1/3 innings pitched, with 72 strikeouts.

-- The righty last appeared on Sunday, July 9 against the Colorado Rockies, when he threw nine scoreless innings while giving up seven hits.
+- The right-hander last pitched on Saturday, July 1 against the New York Mets, when he went three innings, allowing three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.